adacav4/Docker-Application-Launcher/README.md

 #### Main Java GUI ####

 This service is the "main" service of the entire application.
 The GUI provides buttons that can be used to access each working application either through a headless web browser, Firefox, or through xterm.
 Both of these are preemptively installed on the Java GUI container.
-We used `Process` to run bash commands to run `xdg-open` (which opens Firefox) and to run a service container (built during the launch of the GUI) on xterm.
+We used the Java class, `Process`, to run bash commands to run `xdg-open` (which opens Firefox) and to run a service container (built during the launch of the GUI) on xterm.

 #### RStudio ####